 There was a small area on Africa, too, for whatever reason.
 I saw this model of a plane and didn’t realize at first it’s a coffin.

 We finally saw everything we had time for and after Katy found a birthday present in the gift shop we headed out.
 This was one of those times I was really grateful for my “get there when they open” philosophy.
-By noon the place was packed, we walked by the 11:30 spider feeding, just an hour later, and there was a much bigger crowd.
-We went to eat unch in the cafeteria (obnoxiously expensive, I don’t recommend it) at 12:30 and it was busy.
-At one the line was out the door.
+By noon the place was packed, we walked by the 11:30 spider feeding, just an hour after we went, and there was a much bigger crowd.
+We went to eat lunch in the cafeteria (obnoxiously expensive, I don’t recommend it) at 12:30 and it was busy.
+At 1 the line was out the door.
 I’m glad I didn’t go with my original plan of waiting until 1 hoping the crowd would thin out, that was the crowd.

 The nice thing about being a TCK is that no matter where you go you probably know someone who lives there.
 My friend Nick Vargish, who I went to school with most of the way through, lives in Maryland so I had contacted him to see if he and his wife wanted to get together for dinner.
 He knew that another friend, Shannon, was in town with her son for a conference so he contacted her.
 We met for a nice, long dinner at a casual restaurant near the zoo.
 We had a great time catching up.
 I had told Heath he would really like Nick and I was right, they hit it off great.